trisulnsm/dinodoc/trisuldocs/docs/ipdr/install.md

 ### 3. Start the Trisul IPDR Servers

-:::note Navigation
+:::info Navigation
-Next go to Context:default &rarr;  Start/Stop Tasks &rarr; Stop the Probe and then start it again.
+:point_right: Next go to Context:default &rarr;  Start/Stop Tasks &rarr; Stop the Probe and then start it again.
 :::

 ### 4. Request a Trial License

-The built in license only works for 3-days.
+The built in license only works for 7-days.
 We strongly recommend you contact us for an extended 15-day Trial via https://www.trisul.org/support/get-extended-license/

 ## Configure network for IPDR